leahemerson/GPS-Jingle/README.md

 # GPS-Jingle

 Takes in a .gpx file and creates a jingle based on elevation change.
-The idea is to be able to create a song based on a run, bike, or roadtrip.
+The idea is to be able to create a song based on your run, bike.
+Warning: the songs are not usually great-sounding, but thats the joy of something unique to each excursion.

 Extracting elevation change data from a gpx file was adopted from: www.madpickles.org/rokjoo/2010/08/11/gpx-elevation-profile-plotting-with-the-google-chart-api/